Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 - Don’t bounce: Bouncing increases your chances of pulling a muscle, so gently hold your stretches instead.

-Generally speaking, you can go about exercising like normal throughout the first trimester.
+Generally speaking, you can exercise like normal throughout the first trimester.
 After the first trimester, you will need to start making some adjustments, as you will become more prone to injury as your pregnancy progresses.

-During your second and third trimesters you will want to avoid:
+During your second and third trimesters, you will want to avoid the following:

 - Stomach-lying postures: Steer clear of all stretches which involve lying on your stomach.

 - Extreme abdominal work: As your uterus grows, your abdominal muscles will begin to separate and weaken.
-It’s best to avoid the boat pose and other crunch-type poses while pregnant (source).
+It’s best to avoid the boat pose and other crunch-type poses while pregnant.

 - Deep twist: Avoid all poses that involve excessive twisting, as they put too much stress on your growing belly and can limit blood flow to your uterus.

-You will also want to use caution with any balancing stretches, as they come with a risk of falling now that your belly is larger and your center of gravity has shifted.
+You will also want to use caution with any balancing stretches, as they come with a risk of falling now that your belly is more prominent and your center of gravity has shifted.
 Avoid balancing poses or modify them by doing them up against a wall.

 10 Stretches for a Healthy Pregnancy and Easy Labor

-These 10 stretches will help set you up for a healthy pregnancy and easier labor.
+These ten stretches will help set you up for a healthy pregnancy and easier labor.

 Squats are one of the best exercises for preparing for and giving birth.
-They strengthen your legs, open your hips and lower back, and encourage baby to engage into your pelvis.
+They strengthen your legs, open your hips and lower back, and encourage your baby to engage in your pelvis.